Fayetteville Police Brutality Lawyer

 What qualifies as police brutality?

-You may have a claim for a potential police brutality lawsuit in Fayetteville if you’ve suffered a violation of your rights under the U.S. Constitution.
+You may have a claim for a potential police brutality lawsuit if you’ve suffered a violation of your rights under the U.S. Constitution.

 You have a right to protection from police brutality as guaranteed by the Fourth and Eighth Amendments: